xdmushui/partner-center-sdk/develop/get-subscription-analytics-by-search-query.md

 **Filter syntax**

-The filter parameter must be composed as a series of comma separated, key-value pairs.
-Each key and value must be individually quoted and separated by a colon.
-The entire filter must be encoded.
+The filter parameter must be composed as a series of field, value and operator combinations.
+Multiple combinations can be combined using **and** or **or** operators.

 An unencoded example looks like this:
 -   String: ?filter=Field operator ‘Value’